 Here's another student project that involves filling stitched structures with concrete (see Grompies by AA students in our earlier story), this time by architecture students Kyle A. Sturgeon, Chris Holzwart and Kelly Raczkowski from the University of Michigan.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The team created this structure by pouring concrete between two sheets of rubber that have been stitched together.

 Called FattyShell (v.01), the two rubber patterns were stitched together, attached to a wood frame and tensioned at certain parts with cables.

 A cement-based concrete was then poured between the sheets at 3 hourly intervals.